codacy/codacy-coverage-reporter/docs/index.md

 1. Set up an API token to allow Codacy Coverage Reporter to authenticate on Codacy.
     {: id="authenticate"}

-    Obtain the [project API Token](/repositories-configure/integrations/project-api/) from the page **Integrations** in your Codacy repository settings.
+    Obtain the [project API Token](../codacy-api/api-tokens/#project-api-tokens) from the page **Integrations** in your Codacy repository settings.
 Then, set the following environment variable to specify your project API Token:

     ```bash
     export CODACY_PROJECT_TOKEN=<your project API Token>
     ```

     !!! warning
-        **Never write API Tokens on your configuration files** and keep your API Tokens well protected, as they grant owner permissions to your Codacy repositories.
+        **Never write API tokens on your configuration files** and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy

-        We recommend that you set the API Tokens as environment variables.
+        We recommend that you set API tokens as environment variables.
 Check the documentation of your CI/CD platform on how to do this.

 1.  **If you are using Codacy Self-hosted** set the following environment variable to specify your Codacy instance URL: